 He stuck out his hand and Bella jumped back, hissing softly.

 Jasper snorted.
 "Fine.
 Not mine.
 Esme, would you mind?"

 Esme had been hovering nearby with the others, watching and occasionally offering encouragement.
 She stepped forward at Jasper's invitation, smiling sweetly at Bella as she held out her hand.

-Bella smiled back in relief and took it, remembering Alex and the rabbit and applying only the slightest pressure.
+Bella smiled back in relief and took it, remembering Alexander and the rabbit and applying only the slightest pressure.